 TSNS Show Report

-The Tennessee State Numismatic Society holds a show every March and November at the Camp Jordan Arena just south of Chattanooga.
+The Tennessee State Numismatic Association holds a show each year in March and November at the Camp Jordan Arena in Chattanooga ( East Ridge ) just a mile from the Georgia state line.
 There is plenty of free parking.

 The show last March was probably the last large show ( 100 ) tables or more that was held before everything shut down.
 I remember being at the show and seeing 2 or 3 people wearing masks.
 I thought that was so strange.
 Little did I know that it would soon be the new norm.
 The show was also held in November of last year without any problems.